Meg (Hercules): Critical response

 Critical reception towards Meg has been mostly positive.
 Critics such as the Chicago Tribune's Harlene Ellin and Michael Ollove of The Baltimore Sun welcomed her witty personality, complex morals, and backstory as refreshing departures from traditional Disney heroines.
 Journalist Janet Maslin called Meg "hipper" than typical Disney heroines.
 Film critic Owen Gleiberman described the character as "refreshingly saucy".
 Amy Longsdorf of The Morning Call declared Meg "one of the most complicated heroines in the Disney canon" and "revolutionary" for her moral ambiguity.
 The Irish Times considered the character to be a creative breakthrough for Disney heroines "as the company's first (albeit implied) non-virginal female romantic lead".
 John Rundin of Animation World Network called Meg "A surprisingly liberated heroine" for Disney and the film's sole exception to the studio's intolerance "for moral complexity and ambiguity".
 Several critics found the character reminiscent of classic Hollywood actresses such as Barbara Stanwyck, Mae West, and Veronica Lake.

 Egan's performance was also widely praised.
 Film critic Kenneth Turan believes Hercules owes at least some of its success to her work.
 Derek Armstrong of AllMovie said Egan's delivery "drip[s] with the kind of eyeball-rolling feminist wit that makes [Meg] one of Disney's strongest female characters".
 Josh Spiegel of /Film described Meg as "vastly more interesting" than Hercules due in part to Egan's performance, dismissing Hercules as an "overgrown child" in comparison.
 Time ranked Egan's work among Disney's finest voice acting performances.
-Geeks + Gamers contributor Virginia Kublawi crowned Egan one of Hercules' MVPs, calling her a sympathetic, unique character who uses her sexuality and appearance as weapons unlike previous Disney heroines.
-Kublawi further also praised the character's design, song, and called her a standout among the film's characters.
 Writing for CNN, Carol Buckland appreciated Egan's "smart, surprisingly sexy" interpretation, but warned that some parents might be disturbed by some of her actions.
 Similarly, Bob Smithouser of Plugged In was wary of the character's sexuality and immodesty.
 In a more mixed review, Nell Minow of Common Sense Media said Meg is still mostly relegated to the sidelines despite being "tougher and braver than the traditional damsel in distress".